-Before coming to Drexel, he was a Visiting Assistant Professor of Law at the Fordham University School of Law and an Associate in Law at the Columbia University School of Law, and he previously worked as a litigation associate at Cleary, Gottlieb, Steen & Hamilton, where he also served as co-coordinator of the firm’s immigration and international human rights pro bono practice group.
-He also has previously worked for the ACLU Immigrants’ Rights Project in New York and served as law clerk to the Hon.
+Professor Kalhan is an Affiliated Faculty Member at the University of Pennsylvania South Asia Center, and he has also held appointments as a Visiting Professor of Law at Washington University School of Law in St. Louis, an Adjunct Professor of Law at New York University School of Law, a Visiting Scholar at the Center for the Study of Law and Society at the University of California, Berkeley, School of Law, a Visiting Assistant Professor of Law at the Fordham University School of Law, and an Associate in Law at Columbia Law School.
+He previously worked as a litigation associate at Cleary, Gottlieb, Steen & Hamilton, where he also served as co-coordinator of the firm’s immigration and international human rights pro bono practice group, and with the ACLU Immigrants’ Rights Project in New York.
+He also served as law clerk to the Hon.
 Chester J. Straub (U.S. Court of Appeals for the Second Circuit) and the Hon.
 Gerard E. Lynch (U.S. District Court for the Southern District of New York).